Skip to content

 Most health conditions arise from a chronic state of metabolic imbalance

-Over 20 plus years of practice and extensive independent research, I’ve grown increasingly convinced that most chronic metabolic conditions are the consequences of the wholesale abandonment of our genetically programmed nutritional needs.
+Over many years of practice and extensive independent research, I’ve grown increasingly convinced that most chronic metabolic conditions are the consequences of the wholesale abandonment of our genetically programmed nutritional needs.

 Junk food and secret junk food stand between you and the body and health you deserve!